White paper

 Predict changes and optimize outcomes with proactive indirect tax automation

-According to the Thomson Reuters 2020 Corporate Tax Departments Survey, more than one in two tax professionals is scrambling to meet their company’s tax demands in a manner that is either “chaotic” or “reactive.”
-The good news is that technology can help tax teams increase the control they have over their processes and move their departments to a model where they can predict changes and continually optimize.
+According to the Thomson Reuters 2023 Corporate Tax Department Survey, more than one in two tax professionals is scrambling to meet their company’s tax demands in a manner that is either “chaotic” or “reactive.”
+The good news is that technology can help tax teams increase their control over their processes and move their departments to a model where they can predict changes and continually optimize.

 Manual tax process for P2P

-A manual approach to the P2P tax process can involve dozens of time- and resource-consuming steps.
-From tax setup and maintenance to P2P processes such as requisition, approval, purchase order, reconciliation, and payment to end-of-month reporting and tax returns — these manual processes are lengthy, complex, and error-prone.
-With ONESOURCE Determination, the P2P process is neither “chaotic” nor “reactive.”
-Rather it is automated and streamlined, integrating seamlessly with your business applications and liberating your indirect tax professionals for more strategic work.
+A manual approach to the P2P tax process can involve dozens of resource- and time-consuming steps.
+From tax setup and maintenance to P2P processes — such as requisition, approval, purchase order, reconciliation, and payment to end-of-month reporting and tax returns — these manual processes are lengthy, complex, and error prone.
+With ONESOURCE Determination, the P2P process is neither chaotic nor reactive.
+Rather, it is automated and streamlined, integrating seamlessly with your business applications and liberating your indirect tax professionals for more strategic work.

 Automated tax process for P2P

-Tax automation looks at invoice detail, other ERP data, and the company’s tax policy — in effect acting like a tax professional, making sure the supplier charged the correct tax.
+Tax automation looks at invoice details, other ERP data, and the company’s tax policy — in effect, acting like a tax professional, ensuring the supplier charged the correct tax.
 With automated tax processes, your tax teams will have more time to search for opportunities to add value, such as finding manufacturing incentives and exemptions your business qualifies for and improving your bottom line.
-In addition, you can prevent the tax overpayments, underpayments, and penalties that can accumulate and weaken your organization’s financial strength.
+In addition, you can prevent tax overpayments, underpayments, and penalties that can accumulate and weaken your organization’s financial strength.

 Chapter Four